Estonian Defence Forces: History

 The Estonian Defence Forces has its origins linked to the Estonian War of Independence.
 After the first phase of the German Revolution in November 1918 ended the German occupation in Estonia, the representatives of Germany formally handed over political and military power to the Government of Estonia.
-A few days later, Estonia was invaded by the military forces of the USSR, marking the beginning of the Estonian War of Independence.
+A few days later, Estonia was invaded by Soviet Russian military forces, marking the beginning of the Estonian War of Independence.
 The small, poorly armed Estonian military, also known as the Peoples Force (Rahvavägi), was initially pushed back by the Red Army into the vicinity of the capital city of Estonia - Tallinn.
 A mere 34 kilometers separated Tallinn and the front line.
-The USSR's forces were stopped, in part, because of the timely arrival of a shipment of arms brought by a British naval squadron.
+The Red Army were stopped, in part, because of the timely arrival of a shipment of arms brought by a British naval squadron.

 In January 1919, the Estonian armed forces launched a counteroffensive, the May Offensive, under Commander-in-Chief Johan Laidoner.
 The Ground Forces were supported by the U.K. Royal Navy as well as Finnish, Swedish, and Danish volunteers.
 By the end of February 1919, the Red Army had been expelled from all of Estonia's territory.
 On 2 February 1920, the Peace Treaty of Tartu was signed by the Republic of Estonia and the Russian Soviet Federative Socialist Republic.
 After winning the Estonian Liberation War against the USSR and German Freikorps volunteers, Estonia maintained its independence for twenty-two years.